N4 Pharma (LON:N4P) Trading 24.4% Higher – Here’s What Happened

+The firm has a market capitalization of £4.99 million, a P/E ratio of -193.55 and a beta of -0.37.
+The firm has a fifty day simple moving average of GBX 0.43 and a two-hundred day simple moving average of GBX 0.46.

-N4 Pharma (LON:N4P – Get Free Report) last posted its quarterly earnings data on Monday, June 9th.
-The company reported GBX (0.31) EPS for the quarter.
+N4 Pharma (LON:N4P – Get Free Report) last announced its quarterly earnings data on Monday, June 9th.
+The company reported GBX (0.31) earnings per share (EPS) for the quarter.
 N4 Pharma had a negative net margin of 18,399.86% and a negative return on equity of 90.68%.

 N4 Pharma Company Profile